mzivic7/endcord/configuration.md

     [Format code](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#format-selection) for youtube video to play.
 - `mpv_path = "mpv"`
     Path to [mpv](https://mpv.io/) executable or command.
 Used for playing youtube videos without ascii art.
+-  `client_properties = "default"`
+    Client properties are used by discod in spam detection system.
+They contain various system information like operationg system and browser user agent.
+There are 2 options available: `"default"` and `"anonymous"`.
+    - `"default"` - Approximately what official desktop client sends.
+Includes: OS version, architecture, linux window manager, locale.
+    - `"anonymous"` - Approximately what official web client sends.
+But there is higher risk to trigger spam heuristics.
+- `custom_user_agent = None`
+    Custom [user agent string](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/User-Agent) for `client_properties`.
+    Default user agent is Firefox for `"anonymous"` and discord desktop client for `default` client properties.
+    User agent should not be changed unless the [default ones](https://github.com/mzivic7/endcord/blob/main/endcord/app.py) are very outdated.
+    Setting wrong user agent can make you more suspicious to discord spam filter!
+Make sure user agent string matches your OS.
 - `proxy = None`
     Proxy URL to use, it must be this format: `protocol://host:port`, example: `socks5://localhost:1080`.
     Supported proxy protocols: `http`, `socks5`.